ninasiam/housing_data_analysis/README.md

   ###### The analysis was conducted for Outreachy 2021 cohort.

 ## Built with
-  - Data Analysis tools: pandas
+  - Data Analysis tools: pandas.
-  - ML libraries: Scikit-Learn, TensorFlow.keras, Pyspark MLlib
+  - ML libraries: Scikit-Learn, TensorFlow.keras, Pyspark MLlib.
-  - Other: XgBoost
+  - Other: XgBoost.